Review of New ModelsCompare Car Insurance Rates in 3 Steps

 Move You Plus One

-The affordable everyman sports car is back and updated with more horsepower for 2009.
-The Nissan 370Z has 332 horsepower and 270 pound-feet of torque are enough to stir the soul without hitting the pocketbook.
-The base price starts at $31K.
+The affordable everyman sports car is back and updated with more horsepower.
+At the time of this writing the Nissan 370Z has 332 horsepower and 270 pound-feet of torque are enough to stir the soul without hitting the pocketbook. .

 Who doesn’t love a good comic book and who wouldn’t love a sports car?
 Combine the two while watching the revived classic Iron Man and the Audi R8 is born.
 Although this all-wheel drive 420 horsepower powerhouse may have only two seats, it serves as the poor-man’s Lamborghini, and performs as well as it looks.